The sacred sites of Aboriginal art.

-The concept of terra nullius has long been at the heart of explanations of why the British did not treat with Aboriginal people following Cook’s arrival in Australia.
+Terra nullius has long been at the heart of why the British did not treat with Aboriginal people following Cook’s arrival in Australia.
 But should it be?

 Continental Australia has a surprising history of South Asian immigration.

 Western Australia’s desire to secede as ‘Westralia’ in 1933 was undermined by a change in Britain’s attitude towards its Empire.

 Kate Wiles introduces a map highlighting the diversity of indigenous tribes that was in danger of being lost.

 Michael Langley analyses the achievements of a great explorer of early colonial Australia.